Gearbox oil guide: Top five things to consider when selecting gearbox oil

 Oil is one of the most vital parts of a gearbox, yet many manufacturers treat it as an afterthought.
 Leaking gearboxes are a maintenance nightmare – especially in food or beverage applications.

-When you use STOBER products, you can rest assured that your gearbox oil is fully evaluated to match your application and product needs.
+When you use STOBER products, you can rest assured that your industrial gearbox oil is fully evaluated to match your application and product needs.
 Plus, no oil changes are required on STOBER products, saving you time and money.

 Check out our free download to see why oil differences matter.